Jeremiah Chapter 13

 Jeremiah 13:6 “And it came to pass after many days, that the LORD said unto me, Arise, go to Euphrates, and take the girdle from thence, which I commanded thee to hide there.”

-When the girdle had lain long in the hole, by the side of Euphrates.
-This denotes the length of the Babylonish captivity, which was seventy years.
+The girdle had lain long in the hole by the side of Euphrates; this denotes the length of the Babylonian captivity, which was seventy years.

 Jeremiah 13:7 “Then I went to Euphrates, and digged, and took the girdle from the place where I had hid it: and, behold, the girdle was marred, it was profitable for nothing.”

-The symbolism is explained in (Jer.
-13:9).
-The girdle stained, decayed, worthless, was a parable of the state of Judah after the exile, stripped of all its outward greatness.
-Losing the place which it had once occupied among the nations of the earth.
+The symbolism is explained in Jer.
+13:9.
+The girdle stained, decayed and worthless, was an allusion made to the state of Judah after the exile, stripped of all its outward greatness; losing the place which it had once occupied among the nations of the earth.

-Verses 8-11: Jeremiah’s linen belt vividly depicted the condition of God’s people, they had become “good for nothing”.
-Although the Lord once wore them with honor, they were no longer fit for such a task (Psalm 81:11).
+Verses 8-11: Jeremiah’s linen belt vividly depicted the condition of God’s people; they had become “good for nothing”.
+Although the LORD once wore them with honor, they were no longer fit for such a privilege (Psalm 81:11).

 Jeremiah 13:8 “Then the word of the LORD came unto me, saying,”

-Or the word of prophecy from before the Lord, as the Targum.
+Or “the word of prophecy from before the LORD”, says the Targum.
 And now follows the application of this sign to the thing signified, and the whole intention of it is made known.

 Jeremiah 13:9 “Thus saith the LORD, After this manner will I mar the pride of Judah, and the great pride of Jerusalem.”

-God is showing Jeremiah with this girdle, what He plans to do with Judah and Benjamin.
+God is showing Jeremiah with this girdle, what He plans to do with Judah and Jerusalem.
 The Jews had been a very proud people.
 They had even shown their arrogance toward God, when they worshipped false gods.
-Now God is going to humble them, as this girdle was marred.
-Being in captivity to another has a way of humbling a person.
+Now God is going to humble them, just as this girdle was marred.
+Being in captivity has a way of humbling a person.